ArnoldDizzo/AirBnB_clone/README.md

 You will see te following "(hbnb)" next to this type a command like "create BaseModel" then press ENTER to create a class.

-For more commands type help to see commands available
+For more commands type help to see commands available.

 Florence Kamau <kamaufnjeri2019@gmail.com>
 Mukama Arnold <arrowmen24@gmail.com>